rkuncewicz/react-travel-time-notifier/README.md

 # react-travel-time-notifier
-Travel Time Notifier based in react
+A travel time notifier built in react.